bencam/linux-server-configuration/README.md

 ### Disable the default Apache site
 At some point during the configuration, the default Apache site will likely need to be disabled; to do this, run `sudo a2dissite 000-default.conf`

+### Change the ownership of the project direcotries
+Change the ownership of the project directories and files to the `www-data` user (this is done because Apache runs as the `www-data` user); while in the /var/www directory, run:

+	`sudo chown -R www-data:www-data nuevoMexico/`

 ### Set up the database schema and populate the database